mattBurton64/sorting/csc4510/assignment5/logical/README.md

 (4 ms) yes
 ```

-After running the two example wueries you should see the following...
+After running the two example queries you should see the following...

 ```GNU Prolog
 | ?- spouse('Allen','Anne').